macote/Winook/README.md

 # Known Issues

 - The process bitness detection may fail.
 If the process bitness is known in advance, it is possible to specify it using an overloaded constructor.
-- Keyboard and mouse hooking cannot be used simultaneously.

 # License